Bilal0876/SplitSync-Group-Expense-Tracker/README.md

-# Split-Sync | Group Expense Management
+# Split-Sync | Group Expense Tracker

 **SplitSync** is a premium, full-stack expense tracking application designed for teams, roommates, and friend groups.
 It simplifies the headache of splitting bills, tracking who owes whom, and settling debts with a sleek, high-performance interface.